 This year our spinach hung on longer than normal.
 I was about to pull it all our when I had the thought of using it for a pot of dye.
 Reaching for my dye books, I looked up what Chris McLaughlin had written in her book about spinach.
 It could be done!
 I did some more research and found that certain mordants would help set the color and cause it to be more permanent and less transient.
 Cool!
 I started a large pot of water boiling on the stove, grabbed the yarn, and got to work.

 The color was less than full when I pulled the yarn from the dye to rinse.
-I had used mordants, vinegar and followed all the steps.
+I had used mordants, vinegar, and followed all the steps.
 Perhaps even my large collection of spinach wasn’t enough.
 I wasn’t put off though.
 It is possible to overdye the wool again.
 The next day I started over.
 In the photo below you can see a subtle variation in the color.
 The darker on the left, the middle was the exhaust bath and the right was undyed yarn.

 The thing to remember about all of these natural plant dyes, spinach dye, marigold, and others is that you need a large amount of plant material to achieve a good depth of color.
 I went back to the garden and grabbed up all the spinach.
 Sorry ducks and chickens and rabbits.
 Then I added some spinach we had in the refrigerator.

 When using natural dye, you will get color.
 It may not be the color you thought, however.
-I remember when I tried before.
-It took an amazing amount of marigold flowers to get a slightly pastel yellow.
+I remember when I tried before it took an amazing amount of marigold flowers to get a slightly pastel yellow.

 Duplicating a color will also be difficult.
 I suggest you make notes along the way.
 This will be your best bet of making a similar color in the future.

-Boil the spinach in the large pot for about an hour.
+Boil the spinach in a large pot for about an hour.
 Then drain out the spinach, saving the green water.
 If you cook your spinach and the wool at the same time you will be picking spinach bits out of the yarn for awhile.
 I know this from experience.